How to Fix Timer knob broken on Frigidaire FFRE4120SW (Electric)

 • The knob shaft is cracked, snapped off, or pulls away from the control panel

-• The range timer cannot be set and the appliance runs continuously or not at all
+• The range timer cannot be set, causing the appliance to run continuously or not at all

 • The knob feels loose and no longer clicks into timed positions